AI Governance

 How does AI create re-identification risk under HIPAA?

 Machine learning models combine individually non-identifying data points (zip code, age range, diagnosis code, admission date) to uniquely identify individuals through the mosaic effect.
-Research demonstrates re-identification accuracy rates up to 85% on datasets meeting HIPAA Safe Harbor de-identification standards [JMIR AI 2024].
+Research demonstrates high re-identification accuracy rates on datasets meeting HIPAA Safe Harbor de-identification standards when combined with publicly available data.
 HIPAA 164.514(b) requires removing all 18 identifiers, not selectively stripping obvious ones.

 What is the “human in the loop” requirement for AI in healthcare?

-The HIPAA integrity standard under 164.312(c)(1) requires covered entities to implement controls protecting the accuracy of ePHI, which for AI-generated clinical content means mandatory clinician review.
-For AI-generated clinical content, this translates to mandatory clinician review before AI output enters the permanent medical record.
+The HIPAA integrity standard under 164.312(c)(1) requires covered entities to implement controls protecting the accuracy of ePHI.
+For AI-generated clinical content, this means mandatory clinician review before AI output enters the permanent medical record.
 The clinician must attest with a timestamp, the review must be documented, and edit logs must preserve the original AI output alongside the clinician’s modifications.

 Which AI vendors sign HIPAA BAAs?

-OpenAI (Enterprise/API), Anthropic (Claude Enterprise, launched January 2026), Google (Workspace Business Plus/Enterprise), and Microsoft (Azure OpenAI Service) offer BAAs at enterprise tiers.
+OpenAI (Enterprise/API), Anthropic (Claude for Healthcare, launched January 2026, and enterprise deployments), Google (Workspace Business Standard/Enterprise), and Microsoft (Azure OpenAI Service) offer BAAs at enterprise tiers.
 Consumer and standard tiers from these vendors do not include BAAs.
 Verify BAA availability for every AI vendor before authorizing the tool for PHI processing.

 What audit logs does HIPAA require for AI tools?

 HIPAA 164.312(b) requires audit controls recording and examining access to ePHI.
 For AI tools, this includes: user access logs (who used the tool and when), input/output logs (data sent to and received from the AI platform), and configuration evidence (encryption status, access controls, data retention settings).
-Retain logs for a minimum of six years per HIPAA 164.530(j).
+Retain logs for a minimum of six years per the Security Rule documentation retention requirement at 164.316(b)(2)(i).

 How do subcontractor BAA chains work with AI vendors?